 After four years of rape as a child, fame and celebrity could offer no solace for the rock star.
 Today, January 15, is the first anniversary of her death.

-O'Riordan's death sent shock waves around the world as the first death of a major cultural figure in 2018.
-Ireland, in particular, is mourning the loss of one of its most prized singers and performers.
+Dolores O'Riordan's death sent shock waves around the world as the first death of a major cultural figure in 2018.
+Ireland, in particular, mourned the loss of one of its most prized singers and performers.
 O'Riordan had catapulted from Co.
 Limerick to international mega-stardom in the 1990s.

-Tributes have been pouring in for the woman who shaped the soundtrack to the teenage years of many.
+Tributes poured in for the woman who shaped the soundtrack to the teenage years of many.